artefactual-labs/cookie-guard-spoa/README.md

 ## Features

 - Stateless HMAC cookie generation and verification.
+- Built‑in ALTCHA support with first‑party endpoints (`/altcha-challenge`, `/altcha-verify`).
+- Privacy‑friendly alternative to CAPTCHAs; no trackers or external calls required.
 - Pure Go binary with no external runtime dependencies.
 - Secret key hot-reload via `SIGHUP`.
 - Local-only TCP listener; TLS is not required for the SPOE link.